emipa606/MoreFactionInteraction/README.md

 # Compatibility

 - Yes you can add it to an existing save.
-Use a new one for best results, but it'll work on your current run.
-No, you can't remove it from an existing save.
+Use a new one for best results, but it&apos;ll work on your current run.
+No, you can&apos;t remove it from an existing save.
-- Yes it's compatible with Hospitality.
+- Yes it&apos;s compatible with Hospitality.
-- Yes it's compatible with Roads of the Rim.
-MFI treats roadworks as a silver sink, with Roads of the Rim you're more involved.
+- Yes it&apos;s compatible with Roads of the Rim.
+MFI treats roadworks as a silver sink, with Roads of the Rim you&apos;re more involved.
-[strike]- For compatibility with Zetrith's multiplayer mod, you need https://steamcommunity.com/sharedfiles/filedetails/?id=1629973374[/strike]
+[strike]- For compatibility with Zetrith&apos;s multiplayer mod, you need https://steamcommunity.com/sharedfiles/filedetails/?id=1629973374[/strike]

 ![Image](https://i.imgur.com/Rs6T6cr.png)